-We are keen to welcome outstanding researchers to join our community as Independent Research Fellows.
-We have had outstanding success with fellowship applications in recent years, including European Union Marie Sklodowska-Curie, Leverhulme Early Career, Royal Society University Research and Schlumberger Foundation fellowships.
+We are keen to welcome outstanding researchers to join our community as Early Career Research Fellows.
+We have had outstanding success with fellowship applications in recent years, including European Union Marie Skłodowska-Curie, Leverhulme Early Career, Newton International, Royal Society University Research and Schlumberger Foundation fellowships.

 The Department of Mathematics is housed within the world-class University of York, and combines leading mathematical and interdisciplinary research with high quality undergraduate and postgraduate teaching.
-In the 2014 Research Excellence Framework (REF), 80% of research activity in the Department was rated as internationally excellent.
+In the 2014 Research Excellence Framework (REF), 80 per cent of research activity in the Department was rated as internationally excellent.

 The Department currently comprises approximately 60 academic and research staff and 130 graduate students (including PhD and MSc).
 Our principal areas of research are: Algebra; Number Theory; Geometry and Analysis; Mathematical Finance and Stochastic Analysis; Mathematical Physics and Quantum Information; Mathematical Biology and Chemistry; and Statistics and Probability.

 We can provide support for the development of your Fellowship application.
 This support can include: arranging for discussions/ meetings with appropriate academic staff; organising constructive comments from peer reviewers; arranging contact with specialists in intellectual property etc.; and administrative support.
-We also support visits to the Department to allow Fellowship applicants to spend a focussed time on developing their proposal in collaboration with both academic and administrative staff via the York Mathematics Fellowship Development Bursary.
+In some cases, we can also support visits to the Department to allow Fellowship applicants to spend a focused time on developing their proposal in collaboration with both academic and administrative staff via the York Mathematics Fellowship Development Bursary.